cdot/Hotpot/README.md

 ### Service startup script

-On systems that use `systemd`, as root, create `/etc/systemd/system/hotpot.service` with
+On systems that use `systemd`, create `/etc/systemd/system/hotpot.service` with
 content:
 ```
 [Unit]